williandrade/single-spa-inspector/README.md

 [Full Documentation](https://single-spa.js.org/docs/devtools)

+## Quick Set Up

+- Just clone the repository.
+- `npm install` in the repository root.
+- For chrome: `npm run deploy:chrome` it will create a folder (web-ext-artifacts) with an zip file on it.
+- Unzip the created file.
+- On chrome go to extensions page.
+- Click on `Load unpacked`.
+- Select the uncompressed folder.

 ## Feature requests

 If you would like to request a feature to be added, please open an issue with the title "Enhancement:"